Alien Nine: Alien 9 Next

 Alien 9 Next is set 11 years after the original series, in September 2025.
 Yuri has now joined an alien pest handling company started by Monami, while Kumi, Ms. Hisakawa, and Kasumi (who is now Queen of the Yellow Knives) have embarked on a joint Yellow Knife-Borg venture, creating the first Earth-made "Star Seed."
 Kumi, along with Borgs carrying Kasumi and Yuri's personalities, embarks on the maiden voyage of the Star Seed as an "astro-navigator".
 The craft ends up landing on the Borg homeworld, and Kumi is captured by the original Borg.
-Kasumi's Borg-Yellow Knife hybrid onboard the now-crippled Star Seed combines its power with Yuri's Borg to send a signal back to Earth to inform the team.
+Kasumi's Borg-Yellow Knife hybrid on board the now-crippled Star Seed combines its power with Yuri's Borg to send a signal back to Earth to inform the team.
 However, the signal compels the Principal to "obey the originals" and she kills Kasumi, leaving two Borgs trapped in the Star Seed with no communications with Earth.
 Because of her fusion with the Yellow Knives, the Yellow Knives simply birth another Kasumi after she dies, who remarks that the original Borg are no longer a myth.
 The series ends with a man approaching Monami and Yuri with a request for the alien fighters.